samtopper/Hyderabad-Famous-locations-info/README.md

 * you can either host locally using python 'simpleHTTPServer'.

-### The application is under progress, new features will be added regularly.
+### The application is under progress, new features will be added soon.
 Suggestions are highly appreciated.

 ## Resources